2025–26 UEFA Women's Champions League qualifying rounds

 The 2025–26 UEFA Women's Champions League qualifying rounds began on 30 July and ended on 18 September 2025.

-A total of 65 teams competed in the league phase qualifying rounds of the 2025–26 UEFA Women's Champions League, which included three rounds, with 44 teams in the Champions Path and 21 teams in the League Path.
+A total of 65 teams competed in the qualifying rounds of the 2025–26 UEFA Women's Champions League, which included three rounds, with 44 teams in the Champions Path and 21 teams in the League Path.
 The nine winners in the third round (four from Champions Path, five from League Path) advanced to the league phase, to join the nine teams that entered in that round.

 Times are CEST (UTC+2), as listed by UEFA (local times, if different, are in parentheses).

 Teams

 Champions Path

 The Champions Path included all league champions who did not qualified directly for the league phase, and consisted of the following rounds: